 Many consumers are searching for products and services around credit and ease of payments, and we saw an increase of 10X in search interest for credit cards and 5X for debit cards since 2017.10

-Help customers find what they’re looking for by offering specific information using dynamic search ads.
+Help customers find what they’re looking for by offering specific information using dynamic search ads as you work on your digital banking transformation.
 Automation removes the guesswork and enables marketers to deliver personalized messages for the right audience at the right time.